-- Reconnaissance – this is the information gathering stage and is usually considered as passive attacks.
+- Reconnaissance – this is the information gathering stage and is usually considered a passive attack.

 - Scanning and scrutinization of the collected data for validation and accurate identification of existing vulnerabilities.

-- Launching the attack – it entails gaining and maintaining access to the system.
+- Launching the attack – entails gaining and maintaining access to the system.

 Footprinting gives an overview of the victim’s weak points and suggestions on how they can be exploited.
-The primary objective of this phase is to provide the attacker with an understanding of the victim’s system infrastructure, the networking ports and services, and as well any other aspect of security that is required for launching attacks.
+The primary objective of this phase is to provide the attacker with an understanding of the victim’s system infrastructure, the networking ports and services, and any other aspect of security required for launching attacks.

-Thus, an attacker attempts to source data from two different phases, that is, through passive and active attacks.
+Thus, an attacker attempts to source data from two different phases: passive and active attacks.

 2. Passive attacks

 This is the second phase of the attack plan.
 In this phase, an attacker secretly gathers information about their target; the aim is to acquire the relevant data without the victim noticing.
-The process can be as simple as watching an organization to see when their CEO reports to work, or spying on a specific department to see when they down their tools.
-Because most hackers prefer executing their duties remotely, most passive attacks are conducted over the internet, by googling, for example, one may use search engines such as dogpile to search information about an individual or an organization.
+The process can be as simple as watching an organization to see when their CEO reports to work or spying on a specific department to see when they down their tools.
+Because most hackers prefer executing their duties remotely, most passive attacks are conducted over the internet by googling.
+For example, one may use search engines such as dogpile to search for information about an individual or organization.